studersi/test-4/tutorial-4/README.md

 SSLSessionTickets       Off
 ```

 Of course, this adjustment will have consequences in terms of performance.
-The loss of performance is however very small.
-It would be surprising if a performance test would react to them being disabled with a performance drop of more than 5 or 10%.
+You will see a small drop of throughput on the server, but the clients will encounter bigger latency, as the SSL/TLS handshake has to be performed anew and from scratch.
+So it is again a trade off between reducing your attack surface and performance: Most people leave the caching in place and I think this is generally the best advice which you should follow.

 ###Step 7: Trying it out

-Now that we are sure to own an officially signed certificate with a valid chain of trust and now that we have understood all the other configuration options in detail, we can turn to the browser and call the domain we configured.
+Now that we are sure to own an officially signed certificate with a valid chain of trust and now that we understand all the other configuration options in detail, we can turn to the browser and call the domain we configured.
 In my case, this is [https://www.christian-folini.ch](https://www.christian-folini.ch).

 ![Screenshot: christian-folini.ch](./apache-tutorial-4-screenshot-christian-folini.ch.png)